binhcn/tech-bank/command-line.md

 - Sending a process the SIGQUIT signal is the same as asking it to shutdown with SIGTERM.
 The difference is that SIGQUIT makes the OS perform what is called a core dump:
   - The core dump is a snapshot of the working memory of the process at the time we sent the kill signal and by default will be written to the current working directory.
   - We can use core dumps for debugging purposes.
+- Note that while quitting is the default behavior, Java is an example of a process that doesn’t quit with a SIGQUIT, it only does a core dump.
 ```
 kill -s SIGKILL 123 = kill -9 123
 ```